NickJaensson/eztfem.py/MATLAB_VS_PYTHON.md

 # General
-- Open-source vs Mathworks
-- Python2 vs Python3
-- Python: variables are labels
-- Matlab: variables are boxes
-- Objects are important in Matlab, you will see functions as part on objects (not so in Matlab)
+- Matlab is expensive, Python is open source
+- Matab is and IDE with debugger, language, tooplboxes etc..
+Python refers to the language. with different interpreters/compilers (altough most use the default interpreter CPython)
+- Matlab uses % for comments, Python uses # for comments
+- Matlab uses straight paranthesis
 - Python designed to be OO, whereas OO was added later in Matlab
-- Values copied when assigned to a new variable (Matlab)
-- Values for some types copied, but not always (Python)
-- Everything is an array in Matlab, everything is an object in Python
-- buckets (Matlab) vs labels (Python)
-- mutable vs immutable (Python)
-- Numpy for arrays
-- Matlab: pass-by-copy
-- Python: pass-by-assignment
-- indexing 0-based vs 1-based
-- slices left and right-inclusive (Matlab) or only left inclusive (Python)
-- function in Matlab at the end or in different file (main variables not known inside function)
-- neglecting output of function Matlab vs Python
 - row-major (Python) vs column major (Matlab)

-# Data types
+- surpresing output with ;
+- line continutation
+- indentation

+# Working with variables
+## Data-types
 All variables stored in a computed program are of a certain *data-type*.
 Integers from mathematics [..., -2, -1, 0, 1, 2, ...] are also in computer science
 known as *integers* (or *ints*).
 The real numbers from mathematics [1.2, 0.973,
 $\pi$, $e$, ...] are known in computer science as *floating point numbers* (or *floats*).